KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 ### Output informations

-Let's add some useful output to see progress and the final stats.
+Let’s add some useful output to see progress and the final stats.
 What about something like this:

 ```bash
 file1 ...................... [ DONE ]